dave2k77/lrdbenchmark/notebooks/markdown/01_data_generation_and_visualisation.md

 # Data Generation and Visualisation

-This notebook demonstrates the comprehensive data generation capabilities of the LRDBenchmark library, covering all available stochastic models for long-range dependence (LRD) analysis.
+This notebook demonstrates the comprehensive data generation capabilities of the lrdbenchmark library, covering all available stochastic models for long-range dependence (LRD) analysis.

 ## Overview

 Long-range dependence (LRD) is a statistical property where observations that are far apart in time are still correlated.
 This notebook covers:

 1. **Theoretical Background**: Understanding LRD and the Hurst parameter
-2. **Data Models**: All available stochastic processes in LRDBenchmark
+2. **Data Models**: All available stochastic processes in lrdbenchmark
 3. **Visualisation**: Comprehensive plots and analysis
 4. **Quality Assessment**: Statistical validation of generated data